 - Providing technical advice to Principal Investigators (PI) and the IBC on research safety procedures

-These or related questions or concerns regarding IBC services at GHS may be directed to:
+These or related questions or concerns regarding IBC services at Prisma Health may be directed to:

 Questions regarding infection control may be directed to: